A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

 In this section, we evaluate the proposed system using hardware experiments.
-We compare the PF with Random Walk motion model (PF-RW) as the base localization technique with the PF embedded with the proposed probabilistic IMU motion model (PF-IMU).
-We then evaluate the entire system by reporting the Front-end result with and without the Back-end support.
-Note that the Front-end is the same as PF-IMU and the improvement in the results is due to the proposed closed-loop architecture and exploiting the Back-end for online system calibration.
-Furthermore, the prior map accuracy and the density of BLE beacons are sufficiently high to make the initialization and tracking possible.
+In the first experiment, the focus is on the localization problem where an accurate map of the beacons is given.
+We compare localization techniques using PF with the random walk motion model (labeled as RW), PF embedded with the proposed probabilistic IMU motion model (labeled as IMU), PF with the robot dead reckoning motion model (labeled as DR), and our proposed closed-loop system including the Front-end (labeled as F.-end) and the Back-end (labeled as B.-end).
+We note that the Front-end is the same as PF with the probabilistic IMU motion model and the improvement in the results is due to the proposed closed-loop architecture and exploiting the Back-end for online system calibration.
+In the second experiment, using the same experimental dataset, we run a Monte Carlo simulation to study the effect of map error on the performance of each system.